SameOldSamOld/CyTOFAuroraComparison/README.md

 # CyTOFAuroraComparison

-Addressing reviewer comments in regard to a comparison between CyTOF and Aurora data
+This GitHub page contains several scripts addressing reviewer comments in regard to a comparison between CyTOF and Aurora data

 ## Code to create figure 1d